chelseadoeleman/weekly-nerd-1819/Article1/Article1.md

 <img src='./assets/twitterAnimations.png' width='350' alt='Twitter settings'/>
 <img src='./assets/slack.png' width='800' alt='Slack settings'/>

 Eventough that is a great solution it is also important to think about the animations as to why their neccessary and do they really have to move that fast?
 For example the iOS 7 design caused some users motion sickness, due to intensive parallax and zoom animations.
-So eventhough iOS 7 was way ahead in accessability in wasn't really inclusive for users who suffer from motion sickness.
+So eventhough iOS 7 was way ahead in accessability their design wasn't designed for users who suffer from motion sickness.
+Refering to the _'they just don't know what they don't know...'_